nitin42/Making-a-custom-React-renderer/part-three.md

 **`document.render()`**

 Here we are calling the render method of the input component.
 This will append all the children to `children` array.
-Thus we will use this data (child nodes) to flush to the host environment.
+Thus, we can flush this output to the host environment.

-Finally we return our input component and use `toBuffer method to return the output`.
+Finally we return our input component and use `toBuffer` method to return the output.